cf-toolsuite/cf-butler/README.md

 ```
 ./mvnw clean spring-boot:build-image -Pnative
 ```
 > Compiles a native executable and produces a container image.
 You will need Docker.
 And you will need to clone and install [cf-butler-hints](https://github.com/pacphi/cf-butler-hints) into a Maven repository.
-For the time-being the aforementioned Github repository is private.
 (This packaging option is currently under development).

 ## How to Run with Maven